vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

 ### Related products

-In this case it is a `shelf.relatedProducts` block.
-It is a [Shelf](https://vtex.io/docs/components/all/vtex.shelf/).
-More specifically, a shelf that displays related products.
+The Related Products Shelf (`shelf.relatedProducts`) is a [Shelf](https://vtex.io/docs/components/all/vtex.shelf/) component that displays products related to the one you are browsing.

+The related products displayed in a product page can be defined through your store's admin Catalog.
+As you can see above, the product we are using as example does not have any.
+But it should look exactly like this:

 ![](https://i.ibb.co/QpyMyXM/image.png)

-The related products displayed in a product page can be defined through your store's admin Catalog.

 The `shelf.relatedProducts` block lets you choose between different recommendation types.
 The recommendation property can be a value between: `['similars', 'view', 'buy', 'accessories', 'viewAndBought', 'suggestions']`.

-Each value matches on Catalog API being called for that shelf.

-Here is a brief example of a Related products shelf:
+Here is a brief example of a Related Products Shelf:

 ```
 "shelf.relatedProducts": {